 Our Ecoli lawyer can get you the compensation you deserve.
 An estimated 265,000 people are afflicted by various strains of Ecoli each year within the United States.
 Ecoli is a foodborne illness that inflicts violent physical side effects upon its victims.
-If you or a loved one have suffered from contracting E. coli, then discuss your case and find out your rights by speaking to one of our qualified E. coli lawyers at The Lange Law Firm, PLLC today.
+If you or a loved one has suffered from contracting E. coli, contact us.
+Discuss your case and find out your rights by speaking to our qualified E. coli lawyer at The Lange Law Firm, PLLC today.

 Escherichia coli (Ecoli) is a bacteria found naturally in the intestines of humans and animals.
 Out of the many strains of Ecoli there are some that are dangerous if ingested and the rest are harmless.
 The dangerous strains are labeled as pathogenic, which means they cause illness by way of diarrhea or illness outside of the intestinal tract.
 Ecoli that can be ingested through infected food and water or through contact with animals or other people is the kind that causes diarrhea.

 The pathogenic strains, meaning the ones that give you diarrhea, are broken into six different species and called diarrheagenic Ecoli as a group.
 The six different species are listed here, courtesy of the Centers for Disease Control and Prevention (CDC):

 The Shiga toxin producing strains STEC, VTEC, or EHEC all refer to the same group of bacteria that cause disease.
 The most commonly heard of STEC in North America is Ecoli O157:H7 (also known as Ecoli O157 or just “O157”).
 This is the strain that is typically being reported on as being the cause of outbreaks.